100. You don't become wiser as you age; you just become less foolish.

 97. Living a creative life means starting afresh each day.

-96. Nobody ever woke up wishing they’d gotten drunker the night before.
+96. Nobody ever woke up wishing they’d had more to drink the night before.

 95. Systems are structured means to accomplish particular ends.